cseanburns/info_retrieve_database_01/README.md

-# Information Retrieval
-## MEDLINE Study
+# MEDLINE Study

-Research project files and code for a project testing search queries on MEDLINE databases.
+Information retrieval and database research project files and code for a project testing search queries on MEDLINE databases.

 The publication based on this research is: